Do Isopods Need Protein?

 Natural Protein Sources

-In natural ecosystems, isopods may encounter small amounts of animal protein such as dead insects or other organic material.
+In natural ecosystems, isopods may consume small amounts of protein from dead insects or other organic matter.
+These sources are encountered occasionally rather than constantly.

 Protein in Captivity

-In captivity, keepers sometimes provide protein sources such as fish food, dried insects, or other protein-rich foods.
+In captivity, keepers often provide protein sources such as fish flakes, dried insects, or specialised foods.

-While protein can support colony growth, it should not replace natural organic food sources.
-Leaf litter and decomposing plant matter should remain the foundation of the diet.
+While protein can accelerate colony growth, it should never replace natural organic food sources.
+Leaf litter and decomposing plant material should always form the foundation of the diet.

 Avoid Overfeeding Protein

-Providing small amounts and removing uneaten food helps maintain stable enclosure conditions.
+Providing small amounts and removing leftovers helps maintain stable conditions.

 Final Thoughts